The 6 Best Suffolk Beaches to Visit During Your Suffolk Holidays

 These are the 6 best Suffolk beaches.
 All of them are located within an Area of Outstanding Natural Beauty.

 Aldeburgh is perhaps the most famous of all of the Suffolk beaches.
 It is a beautiful Victorian seaside town with a seafront backed by colourful Victorian houses.
-There are lots of things going on during the summer months.
+There are lots of things going on in Aldeburgh during the summer months.
 Asides from whiling away some time on Aldeburgh beach eating some of the best fish and chips in the country, you might want to check out the cultural scene.

 Suffolk has a great association with artists and composers.
 Benjamin Britten spent a lot of his life in Aldeburgh and Snape Maltings, just a few miles from Aldeburgh, always has lots going on.